wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 #### Implementation Details

-Due to our internal implementation details, each `PowerAuthSDK` instance is registered to `PA2WCSessionManager` for incoming message processing.
+Due to our internal implementation details, each `PowerAuthSDK` instance is registered to `PowerAuthWCSessionManager` for incoming message processing.
 The registration is done in the object's designated init method, and the de-registration is automatic after the SDK object is destroyed.
 This technique works great but depends on the existence of the right object at the right time.

 Once you activate `WCSession`, your `WCSessionDelegate` is going to receive messages (on the background thread) from the counterpart watch application.
 We are highlighting the importance of the right activation sequence because your watchOS application can wake up its iOS counterpart.
 Therefore, it is highly possible that some messages will be available right at the application's startup.
 If you don't follow the guidelines and forget to prepare your `PowerAuthSDK` instances before the `WCSession` is activated, then a couple of messages may be lost.